lafith/ROSBridgeLib/README.md

 using SimpleJSON;
 using ROSBridgeLib.geometry_msgs;

-public class BallTwistPublisher : MonoBehaviour
+public class BallTwistPublisher : ROSBridgePublisher
 {
     // The following three functions are important public static string GetMessageTopic() {